MicrosoftDocs/azure-ai-docs/articles/ai-studio/includes/create-hub.md

     :::image type="content" source="../media/how-to/hubs/hub-new-connect-services.png" alt-text="Screenshot of the dialog to connect services while creating a new hub." lightbox="../media/how-to/hubs/hub-new-connect-services.png":::

     > [!NOTE]
     > If you don't see (new) before the **Resource group** and **Connect Azure AI Services** entries then an existing resource is being used.
-For the purposes of this tutorial, create a seperate entity via **Create new resource group** and **Create new AI Services**.
+For the purposes of this tutorial, create a separate entity via **Create new resource group** and **Create new AI Services**.
 This will allow you to prevent any unexpected charges by deleting the entities after the tutorial.

 1. Review the information and select **Create**.